postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 [![auth menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_menu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_menu.png)

-You can use environment variables with all authorization types.
-You can also use these authorization types with Newman.
+You can use environment, collection, or global variables with all authorization types.
+In addition to using these in the Postman app, you can also use these authorization types with Newman or Postman monitors.

 Postman does not save header data and query parameters to prevent sensitive data exposure, such as API keys, to the public.